frnmst/mcmc-comparisons/README.md

 ## CSV file format

-The results of each test will be logged to a corresponding CSV file with the following line format, depending on the type of test:
+The results of each test will be logged to a corresponding CSV file with the following line format, depending on the type of experiment:

     run_number,current_samples,mh_time,mh_probability,gibbs_time,gibbs_probability\n